 What is User-Generated Content?

-User-generated content or UGC is content that’s created for brands by their fans and followers.
-UGC can be almost any content type such as photos, videos, gifs, and more.
+User-generated content or UGC is content created for brands by their fans and followers.
+UGC can be almost any content type, such as photos, videos, gifs, etc.

-But where UGC differs from other forms of fan-made content, is that it’s not paid for.
+But UGC differs from other forms of fan-made content because you don’t pay for it.
 The fans creating the content haven’t received any remuneration for their reviews.
 Instead, their genuine and honest recommendations are from real customers.

 This is what makes UGC a lot more influential than brand-generated content.
-People are more likely to base their purchase decisions on other customers’ experiences, rather than taking a company’s word for it.
+People are more likely to base their purchase decisions on other customers’ experiences rather than taking a company’s word.

 Now that you know what UGC is, how do you collect it so you can use those authentic testimonies to boost trust in your brand?